Tricia Smith Acupuncture

 • Services

-• FAQ
+• Acupuncture FAQ

 • News and Research

-• Feedback
+• Articles

-What is Structural Integration?
+What is structural integration?

-Structural integration is a form of manual therapy and movement education that focuses on improving the body’s alignment, balance, and overall organization in gravity.
-It works with the body’s connective tissue (fascia) and movement patterns to address strain, compensation, and inefficiency that can build up over time due to injury, repetitive use, posture, or stress.
-Rather than treating isolated symptoms, structural integration looks at how the whole body functions as an interconnected system and aims to restore more ease, support, and coordination throughout that system.
+Structural Integration (SI) is a form of manual therapy and movement education that focuses on improving the body’s alignment, balance, and overall organization in gravity.
+It works on the body’s fascia, or connective tissue, to address strain, compensation, and inefficiency that can build up over time due to injury, repetitive use, suboptimal posture, and chronic stress.

-For people with musculoskeletal pain and movement limitations, structural integration can help by reducing unnecessary tension, improving joint mobility, and creating more efficient movement patterns.
-As the body becomes better organized, muscles often no longer have to overwork to provide stability, which can ease chronic pain and fatigue.
-Many people also experience improved posture, greater range of motion, and a clearer sense of how their body moves in everyday activities.
+Structural Integration is for anyone who has musculoskeletal pain, limited mobility, less than ideal posture, or athletes who want to improve their form and optimize muscle engagement.
+As areas of tension are softened and eccentrically loaded areas become more engaged, the body becomes better organized.
+The body then becomes more stable and feels more ease throughout.
+Many people experience better posture, improved range of motion, and a clearer sense of how their body moves in space (proprioception) while doing their everyday activities.
 Over time, this combination of hands-on work and movement awareness can support lasting changes, helping people move with less pain, more resilience, and greater comfort in daily life.

 How does structural integration work with acupuncture?

-Dezza Pastor, R-YT, ATSI
+Dezza Pastor, ATSI, E-RYT

-9370 McKnight Road suite 405, Pittsburgh, PA, USA
+9370 McKnight Road Suite 405, Pittsburgh, PA, USA

-Copyright © 2025 NeuroAcupuncture Network LLC - All Rights Reserved. #####
+Copyright © 2025 NeuroAcupuncture Network LLC - All Rights Reserved.

 This website uses cookies.